numberoverzero/bloop/docs/user/models.rst

     :noindex:

     The provisioned write units for the index.
 LSIs share the model's write units.
 Defaults to 1.

+.. attribute:: strict
+    :noindex:

+    Whether or not queries and scans against the LSI will be allowed to access the full set of columns, even when they are not projected into the LSI.
+When this is True, bloop will prevent you from making calls that incur additional reads against the table.
+If you query or scan a Local Secondary Index that has ``strict=False`` and include columns in the projection or filter expressions that are not part of the LSI, DynamoDB will incur an additional read against the table in order to return all columns.

+    It is highly recommended to keep this enabled.
+Defaults to True.

 Specific column projections always include key columns.
 A query against the following ``User`` index would return objects that include all columns except ``created_on`` (since ``id`` and ``email`` are the model